-- 25. In this respect, innovation comes with the risk of failure, and GCF's stated and revealed risk appetite needs to reflect that.
+- 24. In this respect, innovation comes with the risk of failure, and the stated and revealed risk appetite of the GCF needs to reflect that.
 Inherent in innovation is the risk of failure.
 Not all innovation is worth the risk and not all risk mitigation (cost) is worth the hidden cost of foregone innovation.
-We now turn to how the evaluation assesses GCF's stated risk appetite, as well as how GCF's project risk screening, management and mitigation are perceived by stakeholders. - 26.
+We now turn to how the evaluation assesses the stated risk appetite of the GCF, as well as how its project risk screening, management and mitigation are perceived by stakeholders. - 25.
 The stated risk appetite of the GCF in its risk management framework is conducive to innovation in adaptation projects.
-As per the latest updated of the GCF's risk management framework through decision B.17/11, the framework distinguishes the following risk categories: compliance risk, legal risk, reputation risk, operational and IT risk, project/programme failure risk and funding risk.
-For each of these categories, GCF analyses the probability of occurrence and its impact, as well as the residual risk after GCF mitigation measures.
+As per the latest update of the GCF risk management framework through decision B.17/11, the framework distinguishes the following risk categories: compliance risk; legal risk; reputation risk; operational and IT risk; project/programme failure risk; and funding risk.
+For each of these categories, GCF analyzes the probability of occurrence and its impact, as well as the residual risk after GCF mitigation measures.
 Except for the compliance risk, the GCF will take on all other risk in a limited and controlled fashion, and will actively take on impact risk (part of the project/programme risk category).
 This stated preference is important

-&lt;sup>160 "Risk that exists before an organization takes mitigation actions is inherent risk, and risk that remains after control measures are taken is residual risk.
+160 "Risk that exists before an organization takes mitigation actions is inherent risk, and risk that remains after control measures are taken is residual risk.
 The objective of risk management is to maintain the residual risk level within risk appetite and tolerance set by the Board of an organization."
-Decision B.17/11: Adoption of revised risk register, risk appetite statement, risk dashboard, and risk guidelines for funding proposals; Appendix I: Updated technical note from the Risk Management Committee and the revised risk register.
+Decision B.17/11: Adoption of revised risk register, risk appetite statement, risk dashboard, and risk guidelines for funding proposals; appendix I: Updated technical note from the Risk Management Committee and the revised risk register.

-&lt;sup>161 Decision B.17/11 Adoption of revised risk register, risk appetite statement, risk dashboard, and risk guidelines for funding proposals; Annex VIII: Risk management framework component IV - "Risk guidelines for funding proposals".
-Decision B.17/11 Adoption of revised risk register, risk appetite statement, risk dashboard, and risk guidelines for funding proposals; Annex VIII: Risk management framework component IV - "Risk guidelines for funding proposals; and GCF/B.12/32 Annex I: Initial Strategic Plan for the GCF.
+161 Decision B.17/11 Adoption of revised risk register, risk appetite statement, risk dashboard, and risk guidelines for funding proposals; annex VIII: Risk management framework component IV - "Risk guidelines for funding proposals".
+162 Decision B.17/11 Adoption of revised risk register, risk appetite statement, risk dashboard, and risk guidelines for funding proposals; annex VIII: Risk management framework component IV - "Risk guidelines for funding proposals"; and GCF/B.12/32 annex I: Initial Strategic Plan for the GCF.